net-lisias-kspu/ContractConfigurator/Extending.md

 The persistant data store is access by calling one of the two following methods on PersistantDataStore.Instance:

 > `void Store<T>(string key, T value)` - This will store the value under the given key.
-Try to make the key include a prefix for your module to unsure that it unique across all possible Contract Configurator modules.
+Try to make the key include a prefix for your module to ensure that it unique across all possible Contract Configurator modules.

 > `T Retrieve<T>(string key)` - This will retrieve a previously stored value.